michaelstaake/LmPanel/README.md

   - Run `LMPANEL_DEBUG=1 ./lmpanel up -d --build` to trace the wrapper.
   - Bypass the wrapper to test Docker alone: `docker compose up -d --build`.
 - **Device not detected**:
+  - Ensure host GPU drivers are installed and restart the system after driver changes.
   - Check that `vulkaninfo` works on the host and lists your GPU(s).
   - On NVIDIA hosts, run `./lmpanel up -d --build --force-recreate inference` and `./lmpanel restart backend`.
 The NVIDIA Container Toolkit injects Vulkan and graphics libraries when `NVIDIA_DRIVER_CAPABILITIES` includes graphics.
   - If `nvidia-smi` works inside the container but `vulkaninfo --summary` only lists `llvmpipe` or `lavapipe`, run `./lmpanel up -d --build --force-recreate inference` again after fixing the host driver.
 Run `bash scripts/verify-gpu-passthrough.sh` for a full diagnostic report.
 You can also run `bash scripts/configure-gpu-compose.sh` manually to inspect GPU configuration.
-  - Ensure host GPU drivers are installed and restart LmPanel after driver changes.

 ### Performance Issues